$3.99 Flat Rate Shipping* Click here for details

 High-starch content in a recipe can often help to mimic white flour baked goods.
 But using a little bit of these flours, in combination with ones in other categories, will help to create lighter gluten-free sourdough baked goods.
 Each of these has its own properties, so combine them to take advantage of their benefits.

-These are often higher in protein and higher in fiber, so they are a good choice for those looking to achieve a more wholesome baked good.
-But, it also means that baked goods can become dense and heavy.
-Therefore, combining them with a starch or all-purpose flour is often preferred.
+The flours in this group are often higher in protein and higher in fiber, so they are a good choice for those looking to achieve a more wholesome baked good.
+However, they can also produce a dense, heavy finished product.
+Therefore, combining a heavy flour with a starch or all-purpose flour is often preferred.

 If there are any flours that come close to being fairly neutral, these would be the ones.
 Much like all-purpose wheat flour, the flours in this category are often considered a foundational flour, being used in larger amounts than others.